Linking Conventions For Pages

-Trio supports the following linking conventions:
+Trio supports the following linking conventions for pages:

 Some Web hosting services deploy sites in subfolders, and require that their site relative URLs begin with the subfolder's path.